Contact Information

 Biography

-Eda Derhemi completed her undergraduate studies in Linguistics and Literature at the University of Tirana, Albania, where she then taught for five years.
+Professor Derhemi completed her undergraduate studies in Linguistics and Literature at the University of Tirana, Albania, where she then taught for five years before leaving her native country in 1990.
 After living and working for some years in Italy, including working as a correspondent for Deutsche Welle, she came to the US to enter graduate studies at Illinois (UIUC) where she received a Master's degree in Linguistics and a Ph.D. in Communications.
 In 2001, while finalizing her doctorate at Illinois, she completed an internship working on indigenous languages and cultures of the world at the Office of Management of Social Transformation at UNESCO in Paris.
 In 2007 she conducted a year of Postdoc Research in Albania and Kosovo, with an Award from IREX for work on the linguistic representation of ethnic conflict in Kosovar Media.
 In 2014 she was awarded a grant as a Fulbright Scholar for research and teaching in Albania on language and propaganda.
 She has extensive teaching, field-work and research experience in various countries and universities lecturing in linguistics, Italian and Albanian language, and communications.
 In the recent years she has taught courses with a focus on sociological and sociolinguistic aspects of “Linguistic Endangerment”, “Language and Minorities in Europe”, “Languages and Cultures of the Mediterranean” and “Linguistic and Sociolinguistic Changes in the Balkans".
 She regularly writes cultural and political opinion pieces for the main Albanian media.
+Recently she has co-edited the volume "Endangered Languages in the 21st century" (Routledge.
+2023), and she is now working on a contracted volume with Brill "Endangered Languages and Diaspora".

 Research Interests